 Consider getting a test to see where your current hormone balance lies.

-Herbs such as sarsaparilla and false unicorn can also be used to counteract excess estrogen by enhancing progesterone.
-These herbs have been used to help sustain pregnancy and prevent miscarriage and to relieve heavy menstrual bleeding and cramps.
+Herb such as sarsaparilla can also be used to counteract excess estrogen by enhancing progesterone.
+This herb has been used to help sustain pregnancy and prevent miscarriage and to relieve heavy menstrual bleeding and cramps.

 Use a simple detergent with less chemicals; Sunshine Concentrate Cleaner is a good choice for both laundry detergent and dish washing detergent.
 It is also a safe and excellent choice for body soap (add a touch of lavender)

 Do not use herbicides; use a cup of salt in a gallon of vinegar instead.

 Buy "Organic" produce, produce grown without pesticides, herbicides or synthetic fertilizer or hormones.

 (more info about Fibroids can be found here)

 Uterine fibroids are growths made up of muscle cells and other tissue that grow in the uterine wall.
 They can cause pain during periods and heavy menstrual bleeding.
 They can also cause abdominal swelling and bleeding between the periods.
 Uterine fibroids are the number one reason for hysterectomies.